oiegorov/expo_improved/README.md

 ## Installation

 You can work with Expo in two modes:

-1. On the frontend
+1. On the frontend.
 2. On your local machine.
-However, the Expo server should be started on the frontend and SSH tunnel should be established (explained below)
+However, the Expo server should be started on the frontend and SSH tunnel should be established (explained below).

 In both cases the first thing to do:

-  git clone git://github.com/oiegorov/expo_improved.git
+    $ git clone git://github.com/oiegorov/expo_improved.git

 Then

     $ export RUBYLIB=your_path/expo_improved/lib

 1. In case you work exclusively on the frontend